 - Coarse processed kimberlite and processed kimberlite "grits" are particles that range in size between 0.25 mm and 6 mm.
 Some coarse processed kimberlite will be used to cover the Fine Processed Kimberlite Containment Facility.
-The remainder of this material will be hauled to the Coarse Processed Kimberlite Pile or disposed in the 5034 Pit along with mine rock.
+The remainder of this material will be hauled to the Coarse Processed Kimberlite Pile or disposed in the 5034 Pit and the mine rock piles along with mine rock.
 The Coarse Processed Kimberlite Pile will be about 30 m high. - Fine processed kimberlite is smaller than 0.25 mm.
 Excess water in this material will be removed in a thickener.
-The fine processed kimberlite will then be pumped by pipeline to the Fine Processed Kimberlite Containment Facility and, towards the end of the Project, will be placed in the Hearne Pit.
+The fine processed kimberlite will then be pumped by pipeline to the Fine Processed Kimberlite Containment Facility for the first 5 years, after which it will be placed into the 5034 Pit, followed by the Hearne Pit.